plone/guillotina/docs/source/about.rst

 About
 =====

-As the Web evolves, so do the frameworks we use to work with the Web.
-Guillotina is part of that evolution providing a rich, REST API, asynchronous web server to build your web applications around.
+As the Web evolves, so do the frameworks that we use to work with the Web.
+Guillotina is part of that evolution, providing an asynchronous web server with a rich, REST-ful API to build your web applications around.

 It is designed for building JavaScript applications.
 It is an API framework, not a typical template-based rendering framework like most web frameworks (Django/Pyramid/Plone).